developer-1v/uve_ultra_videos_entertainment/EDITABLE_CONTENT.md

 # RULE categories:
 - length
 - time location
-- time location in comparison to the other reoccurence of this sequence
+- time location in comparison to the other reoccurences of this sequence
-- number # of reocurrences
+- number of reocurrences
-- not another identified scene type (opening/closing/commercial etc)
+- not another identified scene type (opening/closing etc)

 # 🌳 Decision Trees for frame sequences: